-Why print an online application?
-Because most people proofread much better on paper than they do on a screen.
+Most people proofread much better on paper than they do on a screen.
 Printing your application and the show requirements and checking them carefully against each other can go a long way to ensure you don't miss anything important.

 Ensure that you've filled out everything perfectly.
 Do not omit anything, and follow the organizer's instructions exactly.

-If you're sending an application the old fashioned way by mail, label everything exactly as required, use the exact envelope or folder size requested by the organizer, organize documents in the order they request.
+If you're sending an application the old fashioned way by mail, first make a copy of everything in your application package for your own records.
+Label everything exactly as required, use the exact envelope or folder size requested by the organizer, and organize documents in the order they request.

 If you're submitting an application online, do exactly as the organizer has asked.
 Make sure photos are the correct size and file type, and ensure you've completed all sections of the online form and answered questions appropriately.